7 Best Strength Training Exercises

 two women lying on a black mat performing a glute bridge chest press example of strength training exercises

-How To Do A Glute Bridge Hold and Chest Press
+How to Do a Glute Bridge Hold and Chest Press

 2. Holding one dumbbell in each hand, fully extend your arms so the dumbbells are directly overhead, palms facing away from your body.